 - Vending machines -- including washers, dryers, snack and soda machines make living in the halls more comfortable and convenient.

-- Vacuum cleaners may be borrowed from the RA Office upon the presentation of your student ID.
+- Vacuum cleaners may be borrowed from the Hall Office upon the presentation of your student ID.

 Each room in the residence halls at Millersville University is equipped with:

 - window shade or blind

 - curtain rod

 - cable TV jack